petia1960/julia/README.md

 All systems marked with ✓ for CI are tested using continuous integration for every commit.
 Systems with ✓ for binaries have official binaries available on the [downloads](https://julialang.org/downloads) page and are tested regularly.
 The PTX backend needs a source build and the [CUDAnative.jl](https://github.com/JuliaGPU/CUDAnative.jl) package.
 The systems listed here with neither CI nor official binaries are known to build and work, but ongoing support for those platforms is dependent on community efforts.
-It's possible that Julia will build and work on other platforms too, and we're always looking to better our platform coverage.
+It is possible that Julia will build and work on other platforms too, and we're always looking to better our platform coverage.
 If you're using Julia on a platform not listed here, let us know!

 ## Source Download and Compilation